Affiliate links on Android Authority may earn us a commission. Learn more.

 Android problem #5 — Charging issues

 People face a lot of problems when it comes to the charging cables that come with a phone.
-This can range from slow charging speeds to being unable to transfer files from a PC and more.
+This can range from slow charging speeds to not being able to transfer files from a PC and more.

 - This might just be a problem with the charging cable itself.
 Make sure it works by charging other phones or devices.
 If the cable doesn’t work with anything, you will have to get a new cable.